Know When To Sell A Stock

 - Company has a high level of debt.

 Individual investment portfolio perspective

 The sell decision is influenced by the size of investment in whole portfolio.
-If only small percentage of portfolio is invested in a stock, an investor can be more patient with it.
+If only small percentage of portfolio is invested in the stock, an investor can be more patient with it.
 The higher is the amount invested, the more attention should be paid to that investment.

-When deciding to sell a stock, make sure you have better alternative in your Watchlist to replace lost dividend income.
+When deciding to sell a stock, make sure you have better alternative in your Watchlist to replace the lost dividend income.

 If your stock is down 15% or more, take a close look, investigate and decide what could be expected in the future.
 It is emotionally difficult to take losses.
 However, it is very difficult to be right in all of your decisions.
 Even experienced professionals cannot achieve it.
-In order to limit losses from time to time you should take unpleasant decision.
-If you do not sell a broken stock, accumulating huge losses, it can reduce your confidence in investing and even discourage from investing.
+In order to limit losses, from time to time you should take unpleasant decision.
+If you do not sell the broken stock, accumulating huge losses, it can reduce your confidence in investing and even discourage from investing.